-This page provides information on the New Zealand Water Efficiency Labelling Scheme (WELS) for retailers who sell water-using products, and businesses that manufacture and/or import them.
+Information on the New Zealand Water Efficiency Labelling Scheme for retailers who sell water-using products and businesses that manufacture and/or import them.

-Retailers in New Zealand are required to label new water-using products to indicate how water-efficient they are.
+Retailers in New Zealand are required to label new water-using products to show how water-efficient they are.

 Water-using equipment must, when supplied or offered for supply, have the following displayed in a way that is easily readable, clearly visible and attributable to the equipment: